We are not in network with HMO or state insurance plans.

 Red patches in mouth roof are usually harmless and can occur quite often.
 They are caused due to numerous reasons such as injuries from biting the inside of your cheek or consuming something rough, blisters from hot or spicy meals, or even stress.

-Red dots on roof of mouth may occasionally also be an indication of a bacterial or viral infection, such as strep throat or oral thrush, or they may, though extremely rarely, point to a more serious illness like oral cancer.
+Red dots on the roof of the mouth may occasionally indicate a bacterial or viral infection, such as strep throat or oral thrush, or, though extremely rarely, point to a more serious illness like oral cancer.

-Even though red spots usually don’t indicate anything serious, it’s still crucial to monitor any changes in the spots’ appearance or texture, as well as any accompanying symptoms like bleeding, swelling, or pain.
+Even though red spots usually don’t indicate anything serious, it’s still crucial to monitor any changes in their appearance or texture, as well as any accompanying symptoms such as bleeding, swelling, or pain.

 It is best to speak with a healthcare provider for further evaluation and advice if you observe anything strange or if the red spots last longer than a week or two.